What Is Cavity Wall Insulation?

 How Much Does Cavity Wall Insulation Cost?

-The cost of cavity wall insulation varies widely depending on several factors, but you can generally expect to pay between €7.50 and €10.50 per square meter.
+The cost of cavity wall insulation varies widely depending on several factors, but you can generally expect to pay between €7.50 and €10.50 per square metre.

 For an average three-bedroom semi-detached house, the total cost typically ranges from €1,900 to €2,200.
 The final price is determined by the specific characteristics of your home and the chosen insulation material.